msperlin/GetLattesData/README.md

 - Análise do Perfil dos Acadêmicos e de suas Publicações Científicas em Administração (in Portuguese.
 [RAC](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S1415-65552017000100062)

 Package `GetLattesData` is a wrap up of functions I've been using for accessing the dataset.
-It's main innovation is the possibility of downloading data directly from Lattes, without any manual work or captcha solving.

 # Installation